-The following tables summarize the changes in the fair value of financial instruments classified in Level 3 for the year ended December 31, 2010 and 2009.
+The following tables summarize the changes in the fair value of financial instruments classified in Level 3 for the year ended December 31, 2011 and 2010.
 The Trust classifies financial instruments in this level when the valuation technique is based on at least one significant input that is not observable in the markets or due to a lack of liquidity in certain markets.
 The valuation technique may also be based, in part, on observable market inputs.
 The gains and losses presented hereafter may therefore include changes in fair value based on observable and unobservable inputs.

-2010 Fixed Income Investments Total

-Fair value as at January 1, 2010 55 55

-Purchases, sales, settlements and other1 - -

-Fair value as at December 31, 2010 55 55
+2011 Fixed Income Investments Total Fair value as at January 1, 2010 Unrealized losses Purchases, sales, settlements and other 1 55 (3) - 55 (3) - Fair value as at December 31, 2010 1 Includes transfers into Level 3 52 52 2010 Fixed Income Investments Total Fair value as at January 1, 2010 Purchases, sales, settlements and other 1 55 - 55 - Fair value as at December 31, 2010 55 55